tmfg/digitraffic/pages/meriliikenne-en.md

 ## Restrictions

-Request to /mqtt -address are restricted to 5 requests a minute per ip-address.
+Requests to /mqtt -address are restricted to 5 requests a minute per ip-address.